5 Ways to Improve Your Leapfrog Hospital Safety Grade

 If an incident has been reported before but nothing was done to correct the underlying issues, staff will not see the point in reporting the same type of incident again.
 Having no visible follow-up makes staff feel like their concerns are not heard.

 To address this in your organization, ask your staff if they feel this way.
-An anonymous, one- question poll sent through employee email could give you a gold mine of information.
+An anonymous, one-question poll sent through employee email could give you a gold mine of information.

-Sample poll
+Sample poll question:

 What would prevent you from reporting a safety incident?
 Rank in order of impact: